 Claus has previously held very senior foreign affairs roles in the Danish government, including Under-Secretary for European Affairs, Permanent Representative to the EU, Permanent-Secretary of Foreign Affairs and Ambassador to the UK.
 He has a background in business and law.

-Katie joined Flint in May 2016 and advises companies across the economy on the challenges and opportunities they encounter from regulation, policy and politics, providing the analysis and insight they need to address them.
+Katie advises companies across the economy on the challenges and opportunities they encounter from regulation, policy and politics, providing the analysis and insight they need to address them.

 Before joining Flint, she held senior policy and advisory roles in HM Treasury, the UK Department for Business and the Cabinet Office, and established the UK National Infrastructure Commission on behalf of the Treasury as its first Chief of Staff.
 Before becoming a civil servant she worked in journalism.

-Renaud joined Flint in January 2017.
-He advises clients on EU policy and tax matters, French affairs and Brexit.
+Renaud advises clients on EU policy and tax matters, French affairs and Brexit.
 He leads on Flint’s business development in the agri-food sector.

 Prior to joining Flint, Renaud worked as senior researcher and deputy director at the international think tank Policy Network, where he gained expertise in EU governance, the EU budget and the Common Agricultural Policy.
 Renaud is French and has a background in French politics.